elmerjacobo97/elmerjacobo97/README.md

 # Hi! 👋

-I am a Full Stack Developer focused on building scalable digital products with outstanding user experiences.
+I'm a Full Stack Developer focused on building scalable digital products with outstanding user experiences.
 I currently work at [ABEHA](https://abeha.mx) (Mexico), contributing to both frontend and backend development across multiple applications.
 I enjoy learning new technologies, contributing to open-source, and collaborating remotely with global teams.

 ---